|Double opt-in refers to a method of collecting contact information.

 Since a double opt-in is tied to a contact clicking on an email after filling out the form to confirm their information is correct, this helps to mitigate the risk of sending email campaigns to those who never wished to receive the information.

 To create a double opt-in form, do the following:

-The double opt-in begins with creating a form in SharpSpring.
-For double opt-in, you will need to use a SharpSpring form (meaning you cannot use a Native or Third-party form to support this process).
+Note: For double opt-in processes, you will need to use a SharpSpring form.
+You cannot use a native or third-party form to support this process.

-Step Three: Creating Your Double Opt-In List
+Creating a Double Opt-In List

-Step Four: Checking our Contact Records
+Checking Contact Records